Josiah-14/DesmosBetterImage.github.io/README.md

 # DesmosBetterImage
-A python-style approach to Desmos image rendering
+A mosaic-style approach to Desmos image rendering